asefahmed500/culture-crm/TESTING.md

 ### 🔍 Checkpoints:

 *   [ ] **CSV Upload & Parsing**: Navigate to the **Customer Import** page.
 Upload a sample CSV.
 Confirm that columns are parsed correctly and can be mapped to the required system fields.
+*   [ ] **Qloo API Integration**: After processing, verify that the application successfully calls the Qloo API with the `purchaseCategories` data.
 *   [ ] **AI Enrichment**: After processing, navigate to the **Customers** page.
 Verify that new profiles have been created.
 *   [ ] **Cultural DNA Rendering**: For each new profile, open the "View DNA" dialog.
-Confirm that the radar chart, preferences, and "Surprising Connections" are all rendered correctly.
+Confirm that the radar chart, preferences, and "Surprising Connections" are all rendered correctly based on the data synthesized from the Qloo API.
 *   [ ] **Feedback Loop**: Test the "Accurate" / "Inaccurate" buttons and verify that the "Cultural DNA Accuracy" score on the **Dashboard** updates.

 ---